AUTOMATIC1111/stable-diffusion-webui/Features.md

 You can find the feature in the img2img tab at the bottom, under Script -> Poor man's outpainting.

 Outpainting, unlike normal image generation, seems to profit very much from large step count.
-A recipe for a good outpainting is a good prompt that matches the picture, sliders for denoising and FCG scale set to max, and step count of 50 to 100 with euler ancestral or DPM2 ancestral samplers.
+A recipe for a good outpainting is a good prompt that matches the picture, sliders for denoising and CFG scale set to max, and step count of 50 to 100 with Euler ancestral or DPM2 ancestral samplers.

 | 81 steps, Euler A                   | 30 steps, Euler A                     | 10 steps, Euler A                    | 80 steps, Euler A                   |
 |-------------------------------------|---------------------------------------|--------------------------------------|-------------------------------------|
 | ![](images/inpainting-81-euler-a.png) | ![](images/inpainting-30-euler-a.png) | ![](images/inpainting-10-euler-a.png) | ![](images/inpainting-80-dpm2-a.png) |

 # Inpainting
-In img2img tab, draw a mask over a part of image, and that part will be in-painted.
+In img2img tab, draw a mask over a part of the image, and that part will be in-painted.

 ![](images/inpainting.png)

 Options for inpainting:
-- draw a mask yourself in web editor
+- draw a mask yourself in the web editor
-- erase a part of picture in external editor and upload a transparent picture.
+- erase a part of the picture in an external editor and upload a transparent picture.
 Any even slightly transparent areas will become part of the mask.
 Be aware that [some editors](https://docs.krita.org/en/reference_manual/layers_and_masks/split_alpha.html#how-to-save-a-png-texture-and-keep-color-values-in-fully-transparent-areas) save completely transparent areas as black by default.
-- change mode (to the bottom right of the picture) to "Upload mask" and choose a separate black and while image for mask (white=inpaint).
+- change mode (to the bottom right of the picture) to "Upload mask" and choose a separate black and white image for the mask (white=inpaint).

 ## Masked content
-Masked content field determines content is placed to put into the masked regions before thet are inpainted.
+The masked content field determines content is placed to put into the masked regions before they are inpainted.

 | mask                                            | fill                                            | original                                            | latent noise                                            | latent nothing                                            |
 |-------------------------------------------------|-------------------------------------------------|-----------------------------------------------------|---------------------------------------------------------|-----------------------------------------------------------|
 | ![](images/inpainting-initial-content-mask.png) | ![](images/inpainting-initial-content-fill.png) | ![](images/inpainting-initial-content-original.png) | ![](images/inpainting-initial-content-latent-noise.png) | ![](images/inpainting-initial-content-latent-nothing.png) |

 ## Inpaint at full resolution
-Normally, inpaiting resizes the image to target resolution specified in the UI.
+Normally, inpainting resizes the image to the target resolution specified in the UI.
 With Inpaint at full resolution enabled, only the masked region is resized, and after processing it is pasted back to the original picture.
-This allows you to work with large pictures, and allows to render the inpained object at a much larger resolution.
+This allows you to work with large pictures and allows you to render the inpainted object at a much larger resolution.

 | Input                               | Inpaint normal                   | Inpaint at whole resolution       |